near/near-sdk-rs/HELP.md

 `near_sdk` assumes that the method is a `view` if it uses `&self` or `self` and method is `change` if it has `&mut self`.

 View methods don't save the contract STATE at the end of the method execution.
+However, a view method COULD modify contract STATE or persistent collection state in-memory, knowing that all changes will be discarded after the method returns.

-Change methods will save the modified STATE at the end of the method execution.
+Change methods will automatically save the modified STATE at the end of the method execution.
 They can also modify the state in persistent collections.

 Note: Change methods will also check that the function call doesn't have attached deposit, unless the method is marked with the `#[payable]` macro.